spareslant/techBlog/content/posts/understanding-vim.md

 * Git status
 * `Gstatus`

-## Search and replace interactively in multiple files
+## Search and replace interactively in multiple files using quickfix.
 * make sure fzf.vim and ripgrep is installed.
 * Search for pattern and select all matched file in `quickfix` list.
 * `:Rg pattern`  => now select all files and press <Enter>.
 A quickfix window will open listing all the files